The Best Places to Buy Stylish, Affordable Rugs Online

 If you have kids or pets, you need a Ruggable rug.
 If a spill or an accident happens, just throw the whole thing in your washing machine like a bed comforter, even the 8'x10' sizes.
-Easy, peasy.
 And these magic carpets are surprisingly affordable, too.
-You can get an 8'x10' of this rug with the included cover for $399.
+You can get an 8'x10' of this rug with the included cover for $459.
 You buy the rug with a Velcro-like grip pad that lays beneath the rug cover and holds it in place, adding a little extra cushion, or opt for the cushioned rug pad that softens your underfoot even more.
 Their smooth, velvety chenille rugs are the most common, but they also have plush rugs, jute-inspired rugs and outdoor rugs — yes, WASHABLE outdoor rugs and doormats!
 We also love the unique collaborations, like Jonathan Adler, Star Wars and Disney.

-If you have champagne taste, Wayfair is a great site to shop home decor.
+If you have champagne taste, Wayfair is a great site to shop for home decor.
 You can snag rugs from fashion labels such as Nicole Miller, Ralph Lauren and more for a lot less than department stores.
-And Wayfair usually has the widest selection for en vogue trends.
+And Wayfair usually has the widest selection of en-vogue trends.
 We are head over heels in love with this terrazzo area rug.

 If you love the jute rugs in Crate & Barrel or Pottery Barn catalogs, you can score the same look for a lot less at Overstock.
 The discount site has so many natural fiber rugs, from camel-colored jute to flaxseed-colored sisal.
 These natural fiber rugs like this Safavieh one are also perfect for layering under antique runners to fake a larger area rug.
 It’s one of our favorite design hacks.